openenergymonitor/guide/source/setup/connect.markdown

  - ![Ethernet Connected](/images/setup/Etherent_Connected.jpg)

 ### {% linkable_title 2.
-Enter the emonPis IP address into your web browser's address bar %}
+Connnect to emonPi via local network %}

-- Browsing the hostname will work on some networks: [http://emonpi](http://emonpi)
+- Browsing the hostname will work on some networks: [http://emonpi](http://emonpi) or [http://emonpi.local](http://emonpi.local)
+- If hostname does not work on your network, enter the IP address shown on the emonPi LCD into your browsers address bar
 - *If using an emonBase and hostname does not work, look up its IP address from your router or use the Fing Network Discovery tool on [Android](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en_GB) and [iOS](https://itunes.apple.com/gb/app/fing-network-scanner/id430921107?mt=8)*.